petercz1/video_reformatter/README.md

 I've done a (little) bit of research and the state of my knowledge is as follows:

-1) the file name (mkv, mp4 etc) is just a container.
+1) the file name (mkv, mp4, webm etc) is just a container.

 2) the video and audio format inside is the more important bit, and they can be coded to different standards.
 This is why sometimes the video plays but the audio doesn't etc.